alliedvision/VmbPy/README.md

 Python API of the [Vimba X SDK](TODO!)

-Vimba X is a new, fully GenICam compliant SDK and the successor of Vimba.
+Vimba X is a fully GenICam compliant SDK and the successor of Vimba.
 VmbPy is the Python API that is provided by this SDK.
 It provides access to the full functionality of Vimba X in a pythonic way, allowing for rapid development of applications.

 # Installation